microsoft/debug-adapter-protocol/contributing.md

     1. Enter the `protocol` directory, update the `version` in the package.json to a pre-release version like `1.53.0-pre.1`, and `npm publish --tag next`.
 Wait a bit for npm to propagate these changes.
     1. Enter the `adapter` directory, update the `version` in the package.json to a pre-release version _and_ the pre-release version of `@vscode/debugprotocol`, `npm install`, and `npm publish --tag next`.
     1. Enter the `testsupport` directory, update the `version` in the package.json to a pre-release version _and_ the pre-release version of `@vscode/debugprotocol`, `npm install`, and `npm publish --tag next`.
+    1. Adopt the three new npm modules in [Mock Debug](https://github.com/microsoft/vscode-mock-debug) to verify that they still work.

-    3. Commit and push the version changes.
+    1. Commit and push the version changes.
-    4. At the end of each VS Code iteration (typically Wednesday of endgame week), publish the final version of the three npm packages by removing the pre-release part of the version numbers in the three package.json files and publish them with `npm publish`.
+    1. At the end of each VS Code iteration (typically Wednesday of endgame week), publish the final version of the three npm packages by removing the pre-release part of the version numbers in the three package.json files and publish them with `npm publish`.
-    5. Commit and push the version changes.
+    1. Commit and push the version changes.